JestonBlu/Driving/docs/index.md

 <img src="Plots/Prediction_Subject001.png" alt="Drawing" style="width: 2500px;"/>

 <small>
-* Each point is colored by the prediction of the best model
+* Each point is colored by the prediction of the best model.
-* The blue line is a LOESS smoother of the probability predition for that corresponding prediction
+* The blue line is a LOESS smoother of the probability predition for that corresponding prediction.
-* The shaded regions represent the actual texting window
+* The shaded regions represent the actual texting window.
-* Yellow points within the gray regions represent correct predictions
+* Yellow points within the shaded regions represent correct predictions.
 </small>

 </center>